 We often feel safe at work from any injuries, regardless of the type of industry we work in.
 However, any workplace can lend itself to injuries, whether you work in a shipyard, construction company, or office environment.
 A company should be able to guarantee workplace safety and, if not, should be responsible for any injuries their employees might sustain.

-If you are hurt at work, figuring out who exactly is to blame for your injuries can be a confusing and frustrating process.
+If you are hurt at work, figuring out who is to blame for your injuries can be confusing and frustrating.
 An experienced workplace injury attorney will work with you, listen to the facts of your case, and ultimately help determine who bears responsibility for your pain.

-The attorneys at The Benton Law Firm have built our reputation on helping injury victims access the benefits they need to move forward with their lives.
-The compensation that you may be entitled to will largely depend on the severity of your injury and the expenses that you’ve incurred as a result.
-When you are hurt, our lawyers help make sure that you are awarded the full and fair amount you deserve.
+The attorneys at The Benton Law Firm have built our reputation on helping injury victims access the benefits they need to return to their lives.
+The compensation you may be entitled to will largely depend on the severity of your injury and the expenses you’ve incurred.
+When you are hurt, our lawyers help ensure you are awarded the full and fair amount you deserve.

-Injuries have a profound impact on your earning potential, both in the present as well as the future.
+Injuries profoundly impact your earning potential, both in the present and future.
 However, when you are injured at work, you have options.
 If you have been injured in a workplace accident, do not hesitate to contact an experienced Dallas work accident attorney.
 A workplace injury lawyer from The Benton Law Firm will do everything to support you during this time and help you access the resources you need to cope.
 We don’t shy away from complicated cases.
 When you need us, we are here for you.
-For a free consultation, call our office today at (214) 777-7777.
+Call our office today at (214) 777-7777 for a free consultation.